 Our family friendly policies give enhanced maternity and adoption leave.
-All staff with more than 26 weeks service will receive 16 weeks full pay, followed by 18 weeks half pay and 5 weeks SMP consecutively.
+Once you have more than 26 weeks service before your baby is born or you adopt, you will be entitled to 16 weeks full pay, followed by 18 weeks half pay and 5 weeks SMP.
 Parents expecting multiple births will receive an additional two weeks of parental leave.
 Staff undergoing IVF treatment will receive 10 days paid leave to attend their appointments and up to 5 days paid leave for staff who wish to accompany their partner to appointments who are receiving IVF treatment in any 12-month period.